Skip to main content

 1. Treat your VIPs to something special…

-Naturally, your favourites are the ones who keep coming back to spend money with your brand, year after year, sale after sale.
-Especially over the holidays, these VIPs deserve a little something extra for their loyalty, whether that’s early access to a sale or product drop, or an exclusive discount or other incentive (more on incentives later).
+Especially over the holidays, these VIPs deserve a little something extra for their loyalty, whether that’s early access to a sale or product drop or an exclusive discount.

 Here’s a great example from K-beauty lifestyle brand Sukoshi Mart.
 Their Boxing Day marketing email uses a bright, bubbly design to let subscribers know they’re lowering prices up to 60% sitewide.
-But just under the fold, the email makes it clear who has “exclusive early access” to the sale and who only has general access, with a countdown clock that urges all readers to act fast before the sale ends.
+But just under the fold, the email makes it clear who has “exclusive early access” to the sale and who only has general access, with a countdown clock that urges all recipients to act fast before the sale ends.

 2. Promote a general Boxing Day sale or discount